csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 Line 40 assigns the results of the average calculation to variable average.
 Lines 43–44 write a line of XHTML text in the document that displays the string "Class average is "

-followed by the value of variable average as an <h1> element in the browser.
-Execute the script in a web browser by double clicking the XHTML document (from
+followed by the value of variable average as an <-h1> element in the browser.
+Execute the script in a web browser by double clicking the XHTML document (from Windows Explorer).

-Windows Explorer).
 This script parses any user input as an integer.
 In the sample program execution in Fig. 7.7, the sum of the values entered (100, 88, 93, 55, 68, 77, 83, 95, 73 and 62) is 794.
 Although the treats all input as integers, the averaging calculation in the program does not produce an integer.
 Rather, the calculation produces a **floating-point number** (i.e., a number containing a decimal point).
 The average of the 10 integers input by the user in this example is 79.4.

-**Software Engineering Observation 7.6** _If the string passed to parseInt contains a floating-point numeric value, parseInt simply truncates the floating-point part.
+**Software Engineering Observation 7.6**

+> _If the string passed to parseInt contains a floating-point numeric value, parseInt simply truncates the floating-point part.
 For example, the string "27.95" results in the integer 27, and the string "–123.45" results in the integer –123.
 If the string passed to parseInt is not a numeric value, parseInt returns NaN (not a number)._ 7.6

 JavaScript actually represents all numbers as floating-point numbers in memory.
 Floating-point numbers often develop through division, as shown in this example.
 When we divide 10 by 3, the result is 3.3333333…, with the sequence of 3’s repeating infinitely.
 The computer allocates only a fixed amount of space to hold such a value, so the stored floating-point value can be only an approximation.
 Although floating-point numbers are not always 100 percent precise, they have numerous applications.
 For example, when we speak of a “normal” body temperature of 98.6, we do not need to be precise to a large number of digits.
 When we view the temperature on a thermometer and read it as 98.6, it may actually be 98.5999473210643.
-The point here is that few applications require high-

-**250** Chapter 7 JavaScript: Control Statements I

-precision floating-point values, so calling this number simply 98.6 is fine for most appli- cations.
+The point here is that few applications require high precision floating-point values, so calling this number simply 98.6 is fine for most appli- cations.

-**Common Programming Error 7.7** _Using floating-point numbers in a manner that assumes they are represented precisely can lead to incorrect results.
+**Common Programming Error 7.7**

+> _Using floating-point numbers in a manner that assumes they are represented precisely can lead to incorrect results.
 Real numbers are represented only approximately by computers.
 For example, no fixed-size floating-point representation of_ π _can ever be precise, because_ π _is a transcendental number whose value cannot be expressed as digits in a finite amount of space._ 7.7

-**7.9 Formulating Algorithms: Sentinel-Controlled Repetition** Let us generalize the class-average problem.
+## Formulating Algorithms: Sentinel-Controlled Repetition

+Let us generalize the class-average problem.
 Consider the following problem:

 _Develop a class-averaging program that will process an arbitrary number of grades each time the program is run._